 Martin Lindstrom is a brand-builder and author of multiple bestsellers including Buyology: Truth and Lies About Why We Buy.

 Martin is a person I have come to know and respect.
-He is a Time Magazine Influential 100 Honouree and helps everything from Fortune 100 brands, like PepsiCo, Nestlé, Carrefour, McDonald’s and Shell, build their brands to mid- and small-sized businesses.
+He is a Time Magazine Influential 100 Honouree and helps everything from Fortune 100 brands, like PepsiCo, Nestlé, Carrefour, McDonald’s and Shell, build their brands to small- and mid-sized businesses.

 This is just a small snapshot of Martin’s fascinating accomplishments, but I’ll let him tell the story…